 The Roanoke College Business Administration and Economics Department is home to many different clubs and organizations.
-These groups allow students to network with fellow students and people already working in their field of choice.
-This provides Roanoke students with opportunities to excel in their studies and builds a sturdy foundation on which to begin their careers.
+These groups provide networking opportunities with fellow students and with people already working in their field of choice.
+This interaction provides Roanoke students with opportunities to enhance their academic studies and build a sturdy foundation on which to begin their careers.

 Honors and Awards

-There are many honors and awards that are bestowed upon Roanoke students for their distinction and excellence in their programs of study.
-The following awards of excellence may be given to either a business or economics student.
+There are many honors and awards that recognize Roanoke students for their distinction and demonstrated excellence in their programs of study.
+Awards of excellence may be given to either a Business or Economics student.